 Bio

-Aside from her work as a functional potter and teacher to people of all abilities and identities, Quinn is very passionate about sculpture and derives inspiration from animal and plant life she finds abundant in midwestern America.
-Quinn’s works have been featured in many group exhibitions across Ohio and beyond, including the Ohio Craft Museum’s Best of 2024/2025 and The Strictly Functional Pottery National Exhibition in Lancaster, PA (2024).
+Aside from her work as a functional potter and teacher, Quinn is very passionate about sculpture and derives inspiration from her surroundings living in midwestern America.
+Most recently, Quinn’s work has been inspired by her experience with Neurodivergence and her childhood exposure to traditional craft motifs; of which have influenced her pattern development, now present on the surface of her ceramic works.
+Quinn’s artworks have been featured in many group exhibitions across Ohio and beyond, including the Ohio Craft Museum’s Best of 2024/2025 and The Strictly Functional Pottery National Exhibition in Lancaster, PA (2024).